Welcome and marhaba to Muscat, Oman. The city that once gave its name to the country, now symbolizes all of its glory, history and heritage.

 The Royal Opera House in Muscat is the hub of almost all artistic activity in Oman.
 The building itself is an amazing construction that features traditional arabesque architecture, and houses theatres, auditoriums, and restaurants.
 If you are lucky enough during your stay in Muscat, you may get a chance to attend an enchanting performance of the local arts.

 Your visit to Muscat would be made much more exciting if you visit the museum of Bait Al Zubair.
-Located at the Old Muscat, this museum is a heritage and cultural foundation that aims at maintaining the Omani cultural and historic values.
+Located in Old Muscat, this museum is a heritage and cultural foundation that aims at maintaining Omani cultural and historic values.

 Of course, this fort is but one of many ancient defensive structures such as the Fort of Sohar in the south and Ar Rustaq that have endured centuries of time and that continue to fascinate visitors here in Muscat.